1874–75 FA Cup: Final

 The 1875 FA Cup Final was played on 13 March 1875 between Royal Engineers and Old Etonians at Kennington Oval in London.
-The match was refereed by cup founder C. W. Alcock of Wanderers F.C.
+The match was refereed by cup founder Charles Alcock of Wanderers F.C.
 It finished as a 1–1 draw, with goals from Henry Renny-Tailyour for Royal Engineers and Alexander Bonsor for Old Etonians, which meant that there would have to be a replay.